curl/everything-curl/usingcurl-returns.md

     for this resource on this server, there can be no range or resumed transfers.

  34. HTTP post error.
 Internal post-request generation error.
+If you get this error, please report the exact circumstances to the curl project!

  35. A TLS/SSL connect error.
 The SSL handshake failed.
+The SSL handshake can fail due to numerous different reasons so the error message may offer some additional clues to this.
+Maybe the parties couldn't agree to a SSL/TLS version, an agreeable cipher suite or similar.

- 36. FTP bad download resume.
+ 36. Bad download resume.
 Couldn't continue an earlier aborted download.
+When asking to resume a transfer that then ends up not possible to do, this error can get returned.
+For FILE, FTP or SFTP.

- 37. FILE couldn't read file.
+ 37. Couldn't read the given file when using the FILE:// scheme.
 Failed to open the file.
-Permission problem?
+The file could be non-existing or is it a permission problem perhaps?

  38. LDAP cannot bind.
-LDAP bind operation failed.
+LDAP "bind" operation failed, which is a necessary step in the LDAP operation and thus this means the LDAP query could not be performed.
+Might happen because of wrong username or password and more.

  39. LDAP search failed.
+The given search terms caused the LDAP search to return error.

  40. **Not used**

- 41. A required LDAP function was not found.
+ 41. **Not used**

  42. Aborted by callback.
-An application told curl to abort the operation.
+An application told libcurl to abort the operation.
+This error code is not generally made visible to users and not to users of the curl tool.

- 43. Internal error.
-A function was called with a bad parameter.
+ 43. Bad function argument.
+A function was called with a bad parameter - this return code is present to help application authors to understand why libcurl can't perform certain actions and should never be return by the curl tool.
 Please file a bug report to the curl project if this happens to you!

  44. **Not used**

  45. Interface error.
-A specified outgoing interface could not be used.
+A specified outgoing network interface could not be used. curl will typically decide outgoing network and IP address by itself but when explicitly asked to use a specific one that curl can't do, this error can occur.

  46. **Not used**

  47. Too many redirects.
-When following redirects, curl hit the maximum number.
+When following HTTP redirects, libcurl hit the maximum number set by the applicatoin.
+The maximum number of redirects is unlimited by libcurl but is set to 50 by default by the curl tool.
+The limit is present to stop endless redirect loops.
+Change the limit with `--max-redirs`.

  48. Unknown option specified to libcurl.
-Please file a bug report to the curl project if this happens to you!
+This could happen if you use a curl version that is out of sync with the underlying libcurl version.
+Perhaps your newer curl tries to use an option in the older libcurl that wasn't introduced until after the libcurl version you're using but is known to your curl tool code as that is newer.
+To decrease the risk of this and make sure it doesn't happen: use curl and libcurl of the same version number.

  49. Malformed telnet option.
+The telnet options you provide to curl was not using the correct syntax.

  50. **Not used**

- 51. The peer's SSL certificate or SSH MD5 fingerprint was not OK.
+ 51. The server's SSL/TLS certificate or SSH fingerprint failed verification. curl can then not be sure of the server being who it claims to be.
+See the [using TLS with curl] (usingcurl-tls.md) section for more TLS details and [using SCP and SFTP with curl](usingcurl-scpsftp.md) for more SSH specific details.

  52. The server didn't reply anything, which in this context is considered an error.
+When a HTTP(S) server responds to a HTTP(S) request, it will always return *something* as long as it is alive and sound.
+All valid HTTP responses have a status line and responses headert.
+Not getting anything at all back is an indication the server is faulty or perhaps that something prevented curl from reaching the right server or that you're trying to connect to the wrong port number etc.

  53. SSL crypto engine not found.

  54. Cannot set SSL crypto engine as default.

  55. Failed sending network data.
+Sending data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the sending failed, this exit status gets returned.
+To pintpoint why this happens, some serious digging is usually required.
+Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like wireshark or similar.

  56. Failure in receiving network data.
+Receiving data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the receiving of data failed, this exit status gets returned.
+To pintpoint why this happens, some serious digging is usually required.
+Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like wireshark or similar.

  57. **Not used**

  58. Problem with the local certificate.
+The client certificate had a problem so it couldn't be used.
+Permissions?
+The wrong pass phrase?

  59. Couldn't use specified SSL cipher.